River City Roots Fest

 • Do bring your own water bottle to stay hydrated while you dance the day away.
 A water-truck thanks to Culligan will be stationed near Masala to refill your bottles as often as you need.

-• Adult beverages are available: purchase your wristband and commemorative cup first (your first drink is FREE thanks to the Missoula Downtown Association), then get in line for a drink.
+• Adult beverages are available: purchase your wristband and commemorative cup first (your first drink is FREE thanks to the Downtown Missoula Partnership), then get in line for a drink.
 Bring your ID; you will not be able to drink without it.

 • You must have an official Roots Fest Wristband to drink within the festival area.
 Please stay inside the festival area with your adult beverages.
 If you take your drink outside the barricades, you risk getting an Open Container ticket.